teobot/surveyWebsite/README.md

 - SurveyCreator.php
 - - [ ] When removing all questions the footer gets pushed up
 - [ ] Go though and add client side validation to addedQuestions on survey creator
+- [ ] Misspelt internal for a response code
+> User reponses are now inserted into the database
+- [ ] Users responses now need to be analizied
+- [ ] Inserted new questions need new data types
+- [x] make sure the data is inserted into the responses correctly, removed inserting as a object

 ### Features to add / Things to do
 - [ ] Make sure that all the images on the competitors pages are correct to the section